Minkowski Spacetime and QED from Ontology of Time: Anything Else?

 \subsection{Higher-Dimensional Spaces}

 If spacetime is an emergent phenomenon, then the question arises whether other (high-dimensional) spacetimes may not emerge ``in parallel''.
+We have given a number of algebraic arguments why a $3+1$ dimensional space-time is a very special case which can not be replaced easily by other dimensions.
+Specifically we believe to have shown that it is not so much a question of the properties of a ``real'' external world (which is ``independent'' of the observer) which we experience and investigate.
+We should always keep in mind that our argumentation is founded simply on the possibility in principle of observation.
+If our argumentation is sound, then the possibility in principle for the existence of completely different universes with different dimensionality and different laws of nature is much smaller then considered elsewhere~\cite{mathworld}.

-Let's ignore the theoretical arguments for $3+1$ dimensions for a moment: Indeed the strongest evidence for a 3+1-dimensional spacetime that we have at hand, is based on light and electrodynamics.
-Chemistry is based almost exclusively on electromagnetic interactions: our world is the world of electrons.
-What we see, is light emitted, reflected and absorbed by electrons.
+But let's ignore the above given arguments for $3+1$ dimensions for a moment: Indeed the strongest evidence for a 3+1-dimensional spacetime that we have at hand, is based on light and electrodynamics.
+Chemistry is almost exclusively based on electromagnetic interactions of electrons: we experience the world through electronic interaction.
+Our world is the world of electrons.
+What we see, is light emitted, reflected (or absorbed) by electrons.
 If we touch a solid object, then electrons are ``touching'' electrons.
-We can experimentally investigate weak and strong forces, gravitation and so on - but whatever we ``see'' with our own eyes, is to any degree of approximation light emitted by electrons.
+We can experimentally investigate weak and strong forces, gravitation and so on - but whatever we ``see'' with our own eyes, is to almost any degree of approximation based of the electromagnetic interaction of electrons.